Nassak Diamond

-The Nassak Diamond (also known as the Nassac Diamond and the Eye of the Idol) is a large, 43.38 carat Golconda Diamond that originated as a larger 89 carat diamond in the 15th century in India.
-Found in Golconda mines of Kollur and originally cut in India, the diamond was the adornment in the Trimbakeshwar Shiva Temple, near Nashik, in the state of Maharashtra, India from at least 1500 to 1817.
+The Nassak Diamond (also known as the Nassac Diamond and the Eye of the Idol) is a large, 43.38 carat Golconda Diamond that originated as a larger 89-carat diamond in the 15th century in India.
+Found in the Golconda mine of Kollur and originally cut in India, the diamond was the adornment in the Trimbakeshwar Shiva Temple, near Nashik, in the state of Maharashtra, India from at least 1500 to 1817.
 The British East India Company captured the diamond through the Third Anglo-Maratha War and sold it to British jewellers Rundell and Bridge in 1818.
 Rundell and Bridge recut the diamond in 1818, after which it made its way into the handle of the 1st Marquess of Westminster's dress sword.

-The Nassak Diamond was imported into the United States in 1927, and was considered one of the first 24 great diamonds of the world by 1930.
-American jeweller Harry Winston acquired the Nassak Diamond in 1940 in Paris, France and recut it to its present flawless 43.38 carat emerald cut shape.
+The Nassak Diamond was imported into the United States in 1927, and was considered one of the 24 great diamonds of the world by 1930.
+American jeweller Harry Winston acquired the Nassak Diamond in 1940 in Paris, France and recut it to its present flawless 43.38 carat emerald-cut shape.
 Winston sold the diamond to a New York jewellery firm in 1942.
 Mrs. William B. Leeds of New York received the gem in 1944 as a sixth anniversary present and wore it in a ring.
-The Nassak Diamond was last sold at an auction in New York in 1970 to Edward J. Hand, a 48-year-old trucking firm executive from Greenwich, Connecticut.
-Currently the diamond is held at a private museum in Lebanon, though there are calls for its return and restoration to the Indian temple.
+The Nassak Diamond was last sold at an auction in New York in 1970 to Edward J. Hand, a trucking firm executive from Greenwich, Connecticut.
+Currently the diamond is held at a private museum in Lebanon, though there have been some calls for its return and restoration to the Indian temple.